ACC-Style/PrototypingACCorg/_arches_prototypes/ACCNavigator/states.md

 ## Analytics

-This system should either through google or a login system track how a the user completes a result or where it is abandoned.
+This system should either through google or a log system track how a the user completes a result or where it is abandoned.
+Abandoned is defined when the user restarts the widget.

 #### Sample Data

-`Date , First Word, Second Word, Result Clicked On`
+`Date, Success , First Word, Second Word, Result Clicked On`

 ## Admins How to Populate Navigator.